-- ➢ Harmful or potential harmful to - - The welfare, health safety of human beings; - Any aquatic or non-aquatic life or property; or - The Environment i) "Spring".....means water emerging from beneath the surface of the ground otherwise than as a result of drilling or excavation operations;
+- Less fit for any beneficial purpose for which it is or may reasonably be expected to be used; or - Harmful or potential harmful to The welfare, health safety of human beings; - Any aquatic or non-aquatic life or property; or - The Environment

-- \checkmark The water Quality stipulated for the reserve; - ✓ The Quantity, pattern, timing, water level and assurance of in stream flow; - ✓ The physical, chemical and biological characteristics of the water; - \checkmark The character and condition of the in-stream and the riparian habitat; and - \checkmark The characteristics, condition and distribution of the aquatic biota.

-j) "Stream"......Means the water contained in a watercourse, and includes a river;
+- \checkmark The water Quality stipulated for the reserve; - \checkmark The Quantity, pattern, timing, water level and assurance of in stream flow; - ✓ The physical, chemical and biological characteristics of the water; - ✓ The character and condition of the in-stream and the riparian habitat; and ✓The characteristics, condition and distribution of the aquatic biota. - i) -Springl.....means water emerging from beneath the surface of the ground otherwise than as a result of drilling or excavation operations; - j) -Stream I......Means the water contained in a watercourse, and includes a river; - 1) -Watercourse I.......
+This means any natural channel or depression in which water flows regularly or intermittently, unless declared not to be a watercourse.